AndersDeath/diary2/000-current.md

 # 27 November - Monday - Berlin - 433 day of immigration

 I was working on pandoc pdf generation again.
 It was hard but I found how to fix some issue.
 Also I had a technical interview that was nice from my perspective.
 I really enjoyed those conversation.
 The only problem is that this company stands in Franfurt which is completely different city.
-I moved to Berlin consciously because I have some
+I moved to Berlin consciously because it's Germany capital and this place has a lot of job offers and startup atmosphere.